abogoyavlensky/keymap/README.md

 ![Keyboard preview](keyboard.png?raw=true "Title")

-*All key bindings also work for Russian layout.*
+*All key bindings also work for any additional layout on your machine without delay after switching between them.*

 ## Additional info